Watch the video above to follow the construction of a family room addition from start to finish, including:

 Have you ever considered how many uses there are for aluminum foil?
 It’s perfect for baked potatoes, chewing gum and a piece of chocolate.
 And it makes a pretty good substitute for gift wrap.
 I even found a website that shows you how to make a deflector beanie to combat mind control.
 Hey, it takes all kinds doesn’t it?
 I even still see houses where people are using aluminum foil in their windows to reflect the heat.

 Well, instead of aluminum foil, take a look at some of the new types of window film.
 Almost all brands of window film today will block out 99% of the UV rays, which means you don’t have to worry about your furniture or your flooring fading.
 Plus, you can reflect the solar heat and still enjoy the view.
 And by reducing the heat gain, your air-conditioning system will work a lot less to keep your home nice and comfortable.
+Check out our guide on ways to apply window film.

 The addition we’re working on this week started 25 years ago with a slab foundation that was only used as a patio, until recently.
 But now the addition is finished and so is the new outdoor living space.
 This deck covers 450 square feet with 175 feet of that undercover.
 So the Hunts have plenty of outdoor entertaining space, whatever the weather.